Common Symptoms Of Stress In A Dog You Shouldn’t Ignore

 5. Practice Relaxation Technique

 Teaching your dog relaxation techniques can help them cope with stress.
-Try gentle massage to soothe your dog and create a calming effect.
+Try a gentle massage to soothe your dog and create a calming effect.
 You can also practice deep breathing while petting your dog, which can help you relax.

 Consider using calming commands like “settle” or “relax” and rewarding your dog with treats when they respond positively.